maksimKorzh/code-monkey-kim/README.md

  - LCD shield Reset   is KIM-1 [RS]

 # Limitations
- - No SST switch
+ - No SST switch in non TTY mode
  - No PC button
  - No 'long press' buttons to flip the modes (like in KIM UNO)
- - In a non TTY serial mode 6 digits are no longer displayed

-# TODO
- - user defined characters support for LCD dispay
- - expand I/O to print to LCD display

 # Circuit
 Please see <a href="https://github.com/maksimKorzh/cmk-computer">CMK computer</a> project for details